Flow Designer 101

 At this point, you can do any setup that's required (you'll see a little configuration status indicator if there's something you need to do).
 Then you're ready to test it out.

 Make sure you connect a step to a flow before you configure it.
-This lets you leverage the alert properties and the outputs of any previous steps when setting up the inputs for this step.
+This lets you leverage the trigger properties and the outputs of any previous steps when setting up the inputs for this step.

 Merge flow paths